1. The Future of the Cleaning Industry: Trends and Growth Outlook

 Another cleaning opportunity is doing home cleaning in preparation for the holidays and parties.
 As friends and family gather for special occasions, you could relieve the host’s stress with your cleaning business.

-2.3 Move-In or Move-Out Cleaning Services
+2.3 Making a Fresh Start: Move-In or Move-Out Cleaning Services

 When tenants move out, landlords may want a professional cleaning service to get their house back in order.
 You can offer debris removal as part of your cleaning services if you choose.

-2.4 Commercial Cleaning
+2.4 Clean and Shine: Commercial Cleaning Solutions

 Commercial cleaning can involve many types of commercial or business buildings.
 Common commercial buildings include the following: